acmmm-pilm-2025/acmmm-pilm-2025.github.io/program.md

 # Workshop program

+The workshop will take place at Dublin Royal Convention Centre, Field 1 & 2.
+Remote participation will be available [on Google Meet](https://meet.google.com/vqm-woxm-jhb).

 {% for entry in site.workshop.program %}
 {% if entry.type == "organizer" %}
 * {{ entry.time }}: {{ entry.desc }}